miragecraft/x-include/README.md

 Cross-site HTML include via `<script>` tags in the manner of JSONP.

-PHP includes without the server.
+PHP include without the server.

 *Basic features:*